hmagph/sample.microservices.12factorapp/README.md

 First make sure that you have the Gradle IDE tools installed into Eclipse (help > Eclipse Marketplace > search for gradle) then follow the steps below:

-1. In the Git Repository view, expand the websocket repo to see the "Working Directory" folder
+1. In the Git Repository view, expand the 12factorapp repo to see the "Working Directory" folder
 2. Right-click on this folder, and select *Copy path to Clipboard*
 3. Select menu *File -> Import -> Gradle -> Gradle Project*
 4. In the Root folder textbox, Paste in the repository directory.